eliasbokreta/spotify-export/README.md

 # spotify-export
-Simple tool to export user's Spotify playlists to simple CSV files.
+Simple tool to export user's Spotify playlists to CSV files.

 # Requirements
 - Create an API key from the [Spotify developers portal](https://developer.spotify.com/) with scopes :